 Risk On/Risk Off

-A term often used by the media to explain short-term stock price movements.
+A term often used to explain short-term price movements in various markets.
 Used to refer to short-term changes in investment activity and sentiment in response to global economic changes.
 Stocks up?
 “Risk On.”
 Stocks down?
 “Risk Off.”
 Used often in currency markets.

 Typically refers to hedge fund managers and other large institutional investors and conveys the impression that such “big” investors are more intelligent and more likely to make money in the capital markets than other investors.